 - The IESO validates e-Tags and confirms the interchange schedules with the appropriate control areas, prior to five minutes before the start of the dispatch hour.
 The IESO removes interchange bids or offers from the schedule where e-Tags are missing, late, invalid, and incorrect and/or control area confirmation fails, unless such interchange bids or offers are required for reliability reasons.
-Refer to MM 4.1: Submission of Dispatch Data in the Physical Markets, section 5.1.6. - 2.
+Refer to MM 4.1, section 5.1.6. - 2.
 The IESO confirms the interchange schedules' MW quantities with the appropriate control areas and quantities may be modified prior to the start of the ramp up process, as necessary, to ensure viable interchange schedules.
 In the event of a disagreement between the IESO and the external control area operator in respect of the quantity of an interchange schedule, the lesser quantity shall prevail.
 Failure of the IESO and the external control